Skip to main content

 Mini Solar Panelpanel that follows light18 RON

-Breadboard, wires, resistorsPrototyping and circuit building~15 RON
+Breadboard, wires, resistors, wood, screws and pulleysPrototyping and circuit building~40 RON

 Estimated Total: 190.69 RON